nickesparza/ga-project-3-client/README.md

 # GA Project 3 - The Medic App

 ## Sales Pitch
 A tool for doctors and nurses to monitor and update patient conditions, medications, treatments, and other critical details.
+Designed to be used with the back-end repository located [here](https://github.com/nickesparza/ga-project-3-api).

 ## Roles
 - Nick - Team Manager